All Episodes

 No, yeah, let's do the good news first.

-This is for the Washington Times.
+This is from the Washington Times.

 Senate Republicans yesterday dismissed conservative leaders' adamant opposition to the Supreme Court nomination of Harriet Myers.

-This is absurd, said Senator Mike DeWine, the Ohio Republican who sits on the judiciary committee.
+This is absurd, said Senator Mike DeWine, the Ohio Republican who sits on the Judiciary Committee.

 We need to move on to the hearings.

-Now remember, DeWine is a is a member of that gang of 14 nitwits that uh basically uh shut down the triggering of the nuclear option, and he's now lashing out at conservative critics of Myers.
+Now, remember, DeWine is a member of that gang of 14 nitwits that basically shut down the triggering of the nuclear option.

 Some senators, especially those viewed as seeking the Republican nomination for president in 2008, defended the right of conservatives to weigh in on the nomination, but several Republicans said that the conservatives are not offering anything constructive.